(Disclosure: Some of the links below may be affiliate links)

 By adding international stocks to your portfolio, you will gain access to economies in other countries.
 In practice, a few percentages of global stocks are driving the returns of the stock market.
 So, you want to be invested in these stocks.
 But these stocks could be in any country.
 By diversifying globally, you will ensure that you are invested in those stocks and capture the returns of the stock market.

 And there is something great with international diversification.
 It will decrease your risks (volatility), and it can also increase your returns.
-There are some exceptions, for instance, for the U.S. that has been shown to outperform global stocks historically.
+There are some exceptions, for instance, for the U.S., that has been shown to outperform global stocks historically.
 But even with that, we know nothing of the future.
 So, for a country with a small stock market, like Switzerland, it is essential to diversify internationally.

 Now, it is true that globalization has reduced the benefits of international diversification.
 Indeed, now a lot of companies are doing business worldwide.
 And a situation in one country can easily impact the stocks of many other countries.
 But that does not negate the benefits of international diversification.

 So, international diversification is critical, and there are easy ways to diversify internationally.
 The easiest to have many foreign stocks is to use a world ETF (or mutual fund).
 This fund will contain stocks of all the countries in the world.
-And each country will be weighted according to their market capitalization (the larger the market cap, the larger the allocation).
+And each country will be weighted according to its market capitalization (the larger the market cap, the larger the allocation).

 If you do not want to use a world index, you can also use several indexes for regions (America, Europe, Pacific, …).
 By doing this, you can generally reduce your fees since World ETFs are not the cheapest.
 But you will make it more complicated for you to invest.
-I am an advocate of the Keep It Simple and Stupid (KISS) principle, so I invest through a world ETF.
+I advocate for the Keep It Simple and Stupid (KISS) principle, so I invest through a world ETF.

 But regardless of the way to invest, do not overlook global diversification!